tbaumann/datadriver-testaufgabe/README.md

 ## Docker ##

-The current Docker setup is functional but leaves room for improvement:
-- The build process lacks determinism, which I could address with Nix.
-- For this exercise, I opted for simplicity rather than perfecting the Docker image.
+The App and the Image is built with nix.
+The docker image with `dockerTools.buildLayeredImage` which builds a compact layered docker image with a high likelyhoood of layers being reusable.

 ## EKS and ECR ##